FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: Introduction

-On the other hand, the \textit{Native Full-duplexity} approach (Figure \ref{fig:tdm_vs_native}, right), exemplified by Moshi \cite{moshi}, tackles this scalability issue by merging all audio channels at each aligned time step, preventing the total context length from growing w.r.t. the number of channels, reducing the response latency to as little as 80ms.
+On the other hand, the \textit{Native Full-duplexity} approach (Figure \ref{fig:tdm_vs_native}, right), exemplified by Moshi \citep{moshi}, tackles this scalability issue by merging all channels at each aligned time step, preventing the total context length from growing w.r.t. the number of channels, reducing the response latency to as low as 80ms.
 However, aligning the textual monologue with the audio streams remains challenging due to the inherently different bitrates of each modality.
-In Moshi \cite{moshi}, each monologue token is first generated in the text channel, and immediately pronounced in the speaking channel over the following time steps (typically 3$\sim$4 steps).
-To accommodate this, monologue tokens are split by \textit{<pad>} tokens to match the audio bit rate, waiting until the corresponding speech word is completed.
+In Moshi \citep{moshi}, each monologue token is first generated in the text channel, and immediately pronounced in the speaking channel over the following time steps (typically 3$\sim$4 steps).
+To accommodate this, monologue tokens are split by \textit{<pad>} tokens to match the audio bit rate, waiting until the corresponding speech word is completed (Figure \ref{fig:duplex}, left).
 This potentially breaks the language capability of pre-trained foundation models and degrades the ASR and instruct-following performances.

-In this paper, we follow the \textit{Native Full-duplexity} paradigm for its superior scaling potential, but instead introduce continuous monologue tokens, which we term ``natural'' monologues.
-Instead of aligning every token to its precise pronunciation, we generate uninterrupted token sequences in the text channel (e.g., a full sentence or paragraph) while the speaking channel concurrently produces audio.
-Typically, regarding aligned time steps, the textual sentence finishes much earlier than the speaking channel.
+In this paper, we follow the \textit{Native Full-duplexity} paradigm for its superior scaling potential, but instead introduce continuous monologue tokens, which we term ``contiguous'' monologues.
+Instead of temporally aligning every token to its pronunciation, we generate uninterrupted token sequences in the text channel (e.g., a full sentence or paragraph) while the speaking channel concurrently produces audio.
+Typically, the textual sentence finishes much earlier than the speaking channel due to different bit rates.
 During this gap, the model emits continuous \textit{<wait>} tokens until the next monologue sentence is triggered.
 This approach preserves the language modeling strength of foundation models.
 Furthermore, during pre-training, transcripts and audio only need to be aligned at the sentence level, which both lowers pre-processing cost and mitigates error propagation from misaligned word timestamps.
 Figure \ref{fig:duplex} illustrates the contrast between alignment strategies.